 Despite the overwhelming evidence of the defendants’ guilt and widespread pleas for justice from outside Mississippi, on September 23 the panel of white male jurors acquitted Bryant and Milam of all charges.
 Their deliberations lasted a mere 67 minutes.

-Biography courtesy of BIO.com
+Biography courtesy of Biography.com